KravitzLabDevices/FED1/README.md

 + <b>hardware</b>
 System schematic

-+ <b>3D design files</b>
-All mechanical pieces can be found on TinkerCAD (https://www.tinkercad.com/users/69Zt0NRn4eA-katrina-nguyen) or Thingiverse (https://www.thingiverse.com/thing:1787971)
-**Note: please contact us if any other file formats are needed!

 FED was designed by a team of researchers at the National Institutes of Health, more info here: http://www.kravitzlab.com/